Shelton Benjamin: Professional wrestling career

-World Wrestling Federation/World Wrestling Entertainment
+World Wrestling Federation / World Wrestling Entertainment (2000–2010)

 Ohio Valley Wrestling (2000–2002)

 On January 10, 2000, Benjamin signed a contract with the World Wrestling Federation (WWF) and was placed in its developmental territory Ohio Valley Wrestling (OVW).
 OVW booker Jim Cornette paired Benjamin with his former college roommate Brock Lesnar after he felt Lesnar was "boring" as a wrestler and had "no personality", while Benjamin was "exciting".
 Together, they were known as the "Minnesota Stretching Crew," and they held the OVW Southern Tag Team Championship on three occasions.
 The first two reigns occurred during February and July 2001.
 They won the title for a third time from Rico Constantino and The Prototype on October 29, 2001.
 After Lesnar was called up to the main roster in November 2001, Benjamin formed a tag team with Redd Dogg Begnaud called "The Dogg Pound" and once again won the OVW Southern Tag Team Championship on July 17, 2002.
-Benjamin then wrestled at several house shows for the main WWE roster and eventually made his WWE television debut on Sunday Night Heat as a face.
+Benjamin then wrestled at several house shows for the main WWE roster and eventually made his WWE television debut on Sunday Night Heat as a face on July 29 defeating Justin Credible.
+A week later he defeated Shawn Stasiak on Heat.
+He was taken off WWE television that September and returned to OVW.